 You can also get a full and detailed report about your text from the editor.

-Reading time, speaking time and a Flesch-Kincaid readability score are all useful data segments.
+You can check your reading time, speaking time, and Flesch-Kincaid readability score, which are all useful data segments.

 All your work is auto-saved, which is a huge bonus.
 If you want to write free of distractions, you can hide the writing assistant.